- What sets the Lenahan Law Firm apart from other firms in the area?

 We also have rules of thumb for kinds of injury cases we do not take.
 Two examples are cases involving post-injury treatment by chiropractors (which I do not consider to be legitimate medicine nor an ethical business) and medical malpractice (which is an area of law that I consider to be so unjust that the odds of helping a client are too low).

-I think my three lawyers are extraordinary.
-Kathleen was the first one I hired.
+Kathleen was the first one I hired, and has been with us since very close to the very beginning.
 I knew Kathleen from when she and I worked for one of the greats of injury law.
 She is a Registered Nurse, a Nurse Practitioner (which requires even more education and training beyond being a R.N.), and is Board Certified in Pediatrics.
-It is no wonder she is also a member of Faculty with a major State University and is a Past President of the leading organization for Nurse Attorneys in Texas.
+It is no wonder she is also a member of Faculty with a major State University and is a Past President of the leading organization for Nurse-Attorneys in Texas.
 Her command of medical issues, and her concern for our clients, makes her invaluable.